 Line lists containing classified lines can be ordered by either multiplet (for a given spectrum) or wavelength.
 For some spectra, ASD includes lists of prominent lines with wavelengths and relative intensities but without energy-level classifications.

-The contents of ASD are limited to data which have been critically compiled by NIST, or, for a few spectra compiled by R.L.
+The contents of ASD are limited to data that have been critically compiled by NIST, or, for a few spectra compiled by R.L.
 Kelly, published in the Journal of Physical and Chemical Reference Data for NIST.
 In this sense we include only NIST "Standard Reference Data."
-In the case of transition probabilities, for example, this means that the listed values are estimated by NIST to have the accuracies assigned to each transition.
-In the case of energies and wavelengths, the critically evaluated accuracies are implied by the number of significant figures.
-Uncertainties are in the range from 2 to 20 units of the least significant decimal place of the value.
-Thus all the data in ASD are of known or estimated accuracy.
+In the case of transition probabilities, for example, this means that the listed values are estimated by NIST to have the accuracy assigned to each transition.
+In the case of energies and wavelengths, ASD contains critically evaluated uncertainties for a large part of all data, and they are reported in the output pages.
+For those data that do not have an explicit information about their uncertainty, it is implied by the number of significant figures.
+Uncertainties of about 90 % of ASD data are in the range from 2.5 to 25 units of the least significant decimal place of the value.
+Thus, most of the data in ASD are of known or estimated accuracy.
 In some cases, this limitation to NIST-evaluated data means that the data do not reflect the most current or accurate values, because NIST evaluations have not been performed sufficiently recently to include them.